joagre/ratatoskr/ideas/r.md

 ## Introduction

-Satie is envisioned as programming language especially suited for manipulating of large text masses.
-Be it the programming editors of tomorrow.
+Satie is envisioned as programming language especially suited for manipulation large text masses.
+Ideal for implementing programming and text editors of tomorrow.
 Its capabilities extend beyond just constructing editors; Satie also excels as a scripting language for creating editor plugins and customizations.
 However, the true essence of Satie lies in its versatility.
 It is a purpose-built language and Virtual Machine (VM) that boasts a high degree of generality, making it adaptable to a wide array of applications.

 Satie owes a great deal to the individuals behind the [Erlang](https://www.erlang.org/) and [D](https://dlang.org/)